dltoth/SystemClock/README.md

    Instant current = c.now()    // Get current EST time, updated from NTP as necessary
 ```

-The <b>SystemClock</b> library will provide date and time in local time zone, periodically synchronizing the internal millisecond
+The <b>SystemClock</b> library provides date and time in local time zone, periodically synchronizing the internal millisecond
 timer with an NTP server.

 The full set of classes in the SystemClock library include: